 Determining the Scope.
 Determining your purpose and assessing your readers and context will help you decide what to include and what not to include in your technical writing.
 Those decisions establish the scope of your technical writing project.
-You will learn to clearly define the scope to avoid spending needless hours on research because you are not sure what kind of information you need or even how much.
+You will learn to define the scope clearly to avoid spending needless hours on research because you are unsure what kind of information you need or even how much.

 - how to determine the most appropriate medium for communicating your message.

 - the audience and the purpose of the communication are the most important considerations in selecting the appropriate medium.